 Preparing a lesson on Ash Wednesday and Lent for yesterday’s 3rd grade religious education class clarified my own discernment for Lent this year.
 Growing up, Lent for us was usually about giving something up, like soft drinks, and abstaining from meat on Fridays.
-We were not aware of the other two pillars of Lenten observance, almsgiving and prayer.
+We were not aware the were three pillars of Lent – Fasting, Almsgiving, & Prayer.
 Looking back, I feel as if I missed so much potential spiritual growth during those teenage and college years by focusing only on fasting during Lent.

 Teaching my 8 and 9 year olds yesterday in faith formation, I wanted them to realize Lent is more than saying no to dessert for 40 days.
 Lent is a time for us to change our lives and grow in holiness.
 Through the 3 pillars of lent – fasting (giving up), almsgiving (giving to others) and prayer, we endeavor to develop a closer relationship to God.
 Our 40 days should be filled with reflection, service and prayer.
 Explaining Lent to my class and answering their creative questions made me ponder more deeply the things I have chosen to do in observance of Lent.

 My list of Fasting items revolve around time-consuming habits, causing me to question the true purpose of each fast.
 How are the things I want to give up for 40 days going to help me develop a closer relationship with God?
 Will my fast encourage me to avoid the near occasion of sin?
 Will abstaining from these activities lead me to become a more faith-filled person?
 Facing these difficult questions and answers leads me to pray further about my choices.